Congress OKs bill forcing feds to fix broken prison cameras

 The bipartisan legislation would require the Bureau of Prisons to evaluate and enhance security camera, radio and public address systems at its 122 facilities.
 The agency must submit a report to Congress within three months detailing deficiencies and a plan to make needed upgrades.
 Those upgrades are required within three years and the bureau must submit annual progress reports to lawmakers.

 Failing and inadequate security cameras have allowed inmates to escape from federal prisons and hampered investigations.
-Theywere an issue in the deaths of gangster James “Whitey” Bulger at a federal prison in West Virginia in 2018 and financier Jeffrey Epstein at a federal jail in New York City in 2019.
+They were an issue in the deaths of gangster James “Whitey” Bulger at a federal prison in West Virginia in 2018 and financier Jeffrey Epstein at a federal jail in New York City in 2019.

 Cameras captured inmates going into Bulger’s cell, but not the assault that ended his life — due to limitations on how they can be positioned.